rosmanov/salaryman/README.md

 # Requirements

-- PHP 7.1 or higher build with Ctype, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer.
+- PHP 7.1 or higher build with Ctype, Intl, iconv, JSON, PCRE, Session, SimpleXML, and Tokenizer.
 - Composer
 - Symfony binary (for development)
 - Nginx or Apache Web server (for production)

-It is recommended to enable the Intl extension (for PHP validators).

 # Installing